Thereciandanu/query-answers.sql/README.md

 Tools and Technologies used;
 MySQL- For building and managing the database.
 Draw.io- For visualizing the database schema and relationships.
-Our goal was to build a realtional database that stores information about a bookstore's operations, including books, customers, authors, orders, shipping, and many more.
+Our goal was to build a relational database that stores information about a bookstore's operations, including books, customers, authors, orders, shipping, and many more.
 The database helps to efficiently store all necessary data and allows for quick retrievala and analysis.
 Attched below is the Entity -Relationship Diagram(ERD);